hgercke/RGBtoHDMI/Readme.md

 Now, Download the Beta66.zip file.

-1. Format the MicroSD card as FAT32
+1. Format the MicroSD card as FAT32 (Don't overwrite the previous version on the SDCard)
 2. Unzip all the contents of the Beta66.zip file into the root of the MicroSD card
 3. Locate the folder Amiga_CPLD_Readme/AmigaCPLD_Setup and copy the Profiles folder and both *.txt files to the root of the MicroSD card.
 Let it overwrite the file in Profiles folder.
 (This is a specific profile for the 1-button solution on RGBtoHDMI longboard)